Tuesday, November 1, 2011

 Review

 ALIEN is the first instalment of a franchise that started with a big scream.
-However, Ridley Scott's interpretation of an alien-life form, known as the Xenomorph, was hell-bent on the destruction of humanity until the main character, Ripley, comes along to fight against the monster.
-This character was Sigourney Weaver's breakthrough role in a big hit that was the basis for her stellar acting career.
+However, Ridley Scott's interpretation of an alien life form known as the Xenomorph was hell-bent on destroying humanity until the main character, Ripley, arrived to fight against it.
+This character was Sigourney Weaver's breakthrough role in a big hit that launched her stellar acting career.
 ALIEN features the famous and probably the most gruesome scene involving John Hurt's character and the Xenomorph.
-I'll leave you to see it if you believe me.
+If you believe me, I'll leave you to see the movie yourself.

 The film is a landmark for science fiction, taking the genre to a new level not explored since the 1950s.
-For this, I considered ALIEN a great terrifying feature.
+It is a fine example of slow-burning horror, featuring likeable, competent characters, an awesome monster, and a chilling atmosphere.
+For this, I considered ALIEN a terrific, terrifying feature.
 If you enjoyed it, try James Cameron's action-oriented sequel, Aliens.

 Star rating: (4/5) Good Movie